The Sports Institute

 Approach

-To complement these recommendations, The Sports Institute produced a high-quality training film to effectively communicate the guidelines throughout stakeholder communities.
-It is a tool for training new athletic trainers, emergency and medical professionals.
+To accompany those recommendations, The Sports Institute produced this training film.
+It is a practical tool for athletic trainers, emergency medical professionals, and anyone involved in athletic event emergency response.

 Partners

-Film Partners: Cliff Avril, The Distillery, Harborview Medical Center, National Athletic Trainers Association (NATA), Seattle Medic One, UW Athletics and UW Medicine.
+Film Partners: The Distillery, Harborview Medical Center, National Athletic Trainers Association (NATA), Seattle Medic One, UW Athletics, UW Medicine.

-Research Partners: Harborview Injury Prevention & Research Center (HIPRC), NATA and National Collegiate Athletic Association (NCAA).
+Research Publication Partners: Harborview Injury Prevention and Research Center (HIPRC), NATA, National Collegiate Athletic Association (NCAA).

-Special thanks go to Cliff Avril, former Seattle Seahawk and All-Pro Defensive Lineman.
-Cliff experienced a cervical spine injury in 2017 and has been a strong advocate for educating medical personnel on the updated guidelines.
-The Sports Institute’s film on C-Spine Injury management would not have been possible without Cliff’s insight and passion for sports safety.
+Special thanks to Cliff Avril, former Seattle Seahawk and All-Pro Defensive Lineman.
+Cliff experienced a cervical spine injury in 2017 and has been a strong advocate for education on this topic.

 Disclaimer